 Between 2001 and 2005, the older workers already maxing out bumped up their savings by 14%, on average, once they became eligible for catch-up contributions.
 By contrast, younger workers already at the limit boosted their deferrals by an average 7%, as regular contribution limits were adjusted for inflation.

 Workers under the age of 50 who were maxing out saved nearly $1,200 extra, vs. $250 for the average worker.
 For workers 50 and over who were maxing out, the increase was even more dramatic—they saved about $1,700 more.
 “While this group does not increase their contributions all the way up to the new limit, they appear to be quite sensitive to tax incentives to increase their 401(k) saving,” the brief says.

 Unfortunately, most of the American workforce can’t afford to take advantage of this perk.
 Still, even if you can’t manage to max out, saving even a bit more can make a big difference.
 As an earlier study by the Center found, if you’re 25 and start saving 10% a year (including an employer match), you’ll be on track to comfortable retirement—if you keep up that till age 65.
 For those in their 30s, you’ll need to put away at least 15%.
-(To see if you’re saving enough for your goals, try this retirement calculator.)
+(How much will I need to save for retirement?
+To see if you’re saving enough for your goals, try this retirement calculator.)

 What if you’re a late-starting saver?
 If you’re 45 and stash away at least 10% a year till age 70—yes, you’ll need to work longer—you could still have a secure retirement, the researchers find.
 And catch-up saving, if you can manage it, will do a lot to speed that timetable.